SalMod91/da_salvino/README.md

     - Ingredient Links <br>
         Added hyperlinks to the ingredients listed in menu items, connecting users to the detailed ingredients page.

-- Sprint 10 - Enhancing Responsiveness
+- Sprint 10 - Enhancing Responsiveness<br>
 In Sprint 10, the project's focus shifted towards optimizing the website's responsiveness of all elements, ensuring a seamless and accessible experience across all devices.

     - Responsiveness Optimization <br>